Click on a category below to see FAQs in that topic, or search for related FAQs:

 E&O stands for Errors & Omissions, and is often referred to as professional liability.
 Any mistake made in the process of conducting your business activity carries liability.
 If someone finds that you breached your duty or failed to disclose aspects of a real estate transaction, Errors & Omissions insurance is designed to cover the costs of defending yourself against any legal action, and paying any settlements or judgments that may be issued against you.

-Many agents choose to purchase their own policy to cover activities not covered by their Firm’s policy, to reduce their deductible, or to offer CRES warranties, Seller’s Protection Plan, and other benefits to their clients.
+Many agents choose to purchase their own policy to cover activities not covered by their Firm’s policy, to reduce their retention (out-of-pocket claims expense), or to offer CRES warranties, Seller’s Protection Plan, and other benefits to their clients.
 An agent policy also covers past sales, as long as the Agent can show they have had continuous coverage through their Firm or their own policy.
 This is important when moving offices, since the E&O coverage does not normally follow you when you move, and your new Firm will not cover your previous transactions.

 Prior Acts coverage describes a simple concept — how far back in time does my professional liability insurance policy cover me for services I have rendered to my clients?
 The Prior Acts date is the inception date of coverage.
 As long as a policyholder has maintained continuous coverage from that date, the policy at the time the incident is reported would be responsible for paying any covered claims.